A Brief History of Foot Percussion

 A Musical Tradition Without Boundaries

-By Pete Farmer
+By Pete Farmer in June 2010

 Another traditional, more rudimentary form of foot percussion, is known as clogging.
 It has roots in traditional European, early African American, and traditional Cherokee dancing.
 These dancers often had various styles of footwear that were used musically by striking the heel, the toe, or both in unison against a floor or each other to create percussive rhythms.
 These moves were sometimes accompanied by the dancer playing a fiddle, guitar, or banjo.
 Clogging later became a social dance in the Appalachia Mountains as early as the 18th century and is gaining popularity today in the folk revival of the 21st century.
 Depending on cultural variances, clogging is also known as flat footing, foot stomping, buck dancing, jigging, or other terms.